thomd/notebook/README.md

 Part of the **Notebook** implementation is a set of special **plugins** like [remark-heading-lines](https://github.com/thomd/remark-heading-lines), [remark-wiki-link](https://github.com/thomd/remark-wiki-link), [rehype-textmarker](https://github.com/thomd/rehype-textmarker), [rehype-navigation](https://github.com/thomd/rehype-navigation) and [rehype-block](https://github.com/thomd/rehype-block).

-## Setup
+## Simple Setup

+If you don't want to push your notebook pages to a remote git repository.

-1. Create a git repository for your markdown pages like for example [notebook-example-pages](https://github.com/thomd/notebook-example-pages).
+1. Create a local git repository for your markdown pages:

-2. Upload a public SSH key to Github using [gh-cli](https://cli.github.com/) (do not enter a passphrase for the key):

-        ssh-keygen -f ~/.ssh/notebook
-        gh ssh-key add ~/.ssh/notebook.pub -t notebook
+        mkdir notebook-pages
+        (cd notebook-pages; git init)

+2. Clone this repository.

 3. Add a record `127.0.0.1 notebook` into your local hosts file and flush DNS cache: